 - Master Subvariant3 finds items connected as Subvariants to the item with the HDBID entered (must be the Subvariant set as Master Subvariant)

-- Last Verified By will show all items that were most recently verified by the selected Curator.
+- Last Verified By filters for items that were most recently verified by the specified Curator.

-- Ever Revised By will show all items that have ever been edited by the selected user.
+- Ever Revised By filters for items that have ever been edited by the specified member.

-- Ever Verified will only show items that have been verified at some point if set to "Yes", only show items that have never been verified if set to "No".
+- Ever Verified filters for items that have been Verified or not.
+If set to "Yes" it shows items that have been Verified at some point, and if set to "No" it will show items which have never been verified.
 The default option is "All", which shows item regardless of their verification status.

-- Subvariant Title2 finds items where the Subvariant Title matches the text entered.
+- Subvariant Title2 filters for items which have a Subvariant Title matching the text entered.

-- Created At is a date filter with From and To fields to find Database Items that were added within the specified date range.
-Clicking in one of the fields will bring up a date picker with a calendar that can be clicked to set the date, or a date can be manually entered in the format YYYY-MM-DD.
+- Created At is a date filter with From and To fields, used to find Database Items that were added within the specified date range.
+Clicking in one of the fields will bring up a calendar date picker that can be clicked to set the date, or a date can be manually entered in the format YYYY-MM-DD.

-- Updated At functions the same as "Created At" above, but finds items that were last edited within the specified date range.
+- Updated At functions the same as "Created At" above but instead filters for items that were last edited within the specified date range.

 2 This filter has options in a drop-down menu to specify if the field being filtered Contains (default), Equals, Starts with, or Ends with the filter term.